 Maybe you’ve been surfing for a couple of years and want to take your wave riding skills to the next level in Hawaii.
-But where to go?
+But where to go surfing in Hawaii?
 On Oahu, Waikiki is famously an awesome place to learn to surf and the North Shore is the province of experts.
 But where does someone who’s good on a shortboard but not exactly getting tube rides to go?
 On any island, finding the best break, or surf spot, for your ability is the first step to a vacation full of excellent rides — whether straight towards the beach or deep in the barrel.

 The choice of where to surf is a dynamic one, since the time of year, weather, and other factors affect the waves.
 The winter months of November to February tend to promise bigger waves, even huge ones in the northern beaches, favoring the most hardcore surfer.
 These same north-facing breaks can look like lakes in the summer, while breaks on the south side of the islands are getting their best waves of the year.
 Likewise, an offshore wind can make for excellent surf, while a side- or onshore wind can turn the swell into a pile of choppy slop.

 Oahu is where the surf scene first entered the greater imagination.
 Duke Kahanamoku, a swimming gold medalist in the 1912 and 1920 Olympics who is credited with popularizing surfing in the 20th Century, lived on Oahu.
 The first major surfing contest held on the North Shore was named for Kahanamoku.
-Yet nowadays the most popular breaks can be quite full, so be prepared to paddle in at the crack of dawn if you don’t want a crowd.
+Nowadays, the most popular breaks can be quite full, so be prepared to paddle in at the crack of dawn if you don’t want a crowd.

 No place evokes easy, graceful surfing on a longboard better than Oahu’s Waikiki Beach.
 The waves here build up ever so slowly and hold their shape long enough for those just learning to surf — and hence doing so on a lengthy, stable board — to catch the wave, stand up, and ride it towards shore.
 Waikiki’s only drawback is its fame.
 It gets crazy crowded, and a lot of surfers in the water means more obstacles to hit and more people vying for the same wave.
 And it doesn’t matter how good the waves are if you can’t get a couple for yourself.
 An alternative not far from Waikiki is the surf at Diamond Head.
 And if you are on the North Shore, then the inside of Chun’s Reef is suitable for beginners if there isn’t a big swell.

-Intermediate — Malaekahana Beach
+Intermediate: Malaekahana Beach

-Expert — Bonzai Pipeline
+Expert: Bonzai Pipeline

-If you’re not from Oahu but you are into surfing, you have to go to Pipeline — to watch.
+If you’re not from Oahu but are into surfing, you have to go to Pipeline — to watch.
 Not to surf.
 The wave here is one of the fastest, most challenging waves you’ll find anywhere, and, moreover, locals are very protective of it.
-It was here that Kelly Slater, the most decorated surfer of all time, developed his skills as a teenager along with a posse of other surfers who each had illustrious surf careers of their own.
+It was here that Kelly Slater, the most decorated surfer of all time, developed his skills as a teenager (along with a posse of other surfers who each had illustrious surf careers of their own).
 So go to Pipeline, grab a towel, sit yourself down on the beach, and marvel at the locals getting barreled in the green room.
 It’s one of the best surf spots in Hawaii for spectating.

 Although Oahu may have made Hawaiian surfing famous in the 70s and 80s, some of the world’s most legendary surfers call Kauai home.
 Titus Kinimaka, is a surf legend who became one of the best big wave surfers around, grew up on Kauai.
 Bethany Hamilton, who continues to win international competitions despite losing an arm, was also raised in Kauai.

-Beginner — Poipu Beach or The Pier at Hanalei
+Beginner: Poipu Beach or The Pier at Hanalei

 From February to May, the north shore gets a nice swell, and the best spot is Hanalei Bay by the Pier.
 There, the swell gets tamed by the eastern wall of the Bay and the outer reef, so that by the time the wave gets to you it’s slow-rolling and gentle.
 The Pier is a beach break with a soft sand bottom.